react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 };
 ```

-By default the stack navigator is configured to have the familiar iOS and Android header.
-That doesn't suit our needs, because we want to use a Paper's Appbar instead.
+By default, the stack navigator is configured to have the familiar iOS and Android header.
+That doesn't suit our needs, because we want to use Paper's Appbar instead.
 We can achieve that by passing an `Appbar.Header` component as a `header` in Stack's `screenOptions`:

 ```jsx